KESDuck/sim/readme.md

 -> Overlay, draw cross and points on the image (draw_cross) -> Convert to QImage so it can be zoomed in and out
 ```

-## Messaging protocol
+## Messaging Protocol
+### Robot Messaging Protocol (100 screws)
 First connect timeout 60s
 Will try to connect every 5s if not connected

 Python - Nonblocking messaging setup using qtimer.
 (Because using QTimer is generally the best practice over QApplication.processEvents() in most scenarios. )
 - Send msg "insert X Y Z U" with ack msg "ack"

 Robot:
 - Received msg and send "ack"
 - Perform task based on the command, first word decide which function to perform
 - If task completed successfully, send msg "taskdone"

 Python:
 - wait for confirm msg "taskdone"
 - Start next cycle

+### Dual Process Robot Protocol (1000 screws)
+Robot code will create 2 tasks, one for receiving and storing the cell positions, the other will be controlling the robot for inserting.

+### All region cell Protocol (1000 screws)
+Will get all the cell coordinates of a insertion region and start insert.

 ## Homography Calibration
 Teach robot tooling (in Robot Manager)
 1. setup hardware:
     - Have a matrix of known points.
 The points should be at Z-axis of the insertion plate, plane parallel to the ground.
 (Place it slightly above the 3x3)
-    - Turn gripper: move z up and down to see if it is straight.
+    - Tune gripper: move z up and down to see if it is straight.
 If not loosen the screws to adjust.
-    - Rotate gripper make sure it is centered.
+    - Rotate gripper around tool center make sure it is centered.
 If not reteach the tool in RC+.
     - Make sure the calibration grid is stable so it will not move if robot touch it
 2. Move camera to correct position.
 Process image and note their points in image coordinate.
 Save the image in case needed later.
-3. let robot go to those positions and note the positions.
+3. Let robot go to those positions and note the positions (all units in mm).
 4. Move the camera back to capture position, make sure it is not shifted
 5. Feed the data to find_homography.py and make sure error is low (<0.2mm).
 Put the homography matrix in config.yml

 ## Insert ActionLoop routine
 start if CommandReady == 1 and RobotCommand == "insert"